cern-eos/eos/doc/diopside/manual/using.rst

-Tokens are signed, zlib compressed, base64url encoded with a replacement of the `+` and `/` characters with `-` and `_` and a URL encodign of the `=` character to avoid interferences/confusion with directory and file names.
+Tokens are signed, zlib compressed, base64url encoded with a replacement of the `+` and `/` characters with `-` and `_` and a URL encoding of the `=` character to avoid collision with directory and file names.

 The `voucher` field is tagged on the file when a file has been created